ProjectGlassV3/GlassGPT/README.md

 # GlassGPT
 GlassGPT is an Android application for Google Glass Enterprise Edition 2 that interacts with OpenAI's advanced language model, GPT-4.
 Users can make requests and get text predictions from the model directly on their Google Glass device.

-Fast and efficient interaction with OpenAI's GPT-4 m.
+Fast and efficient interaction with OpenAI's GPT-4 model.
 On-demand generation and display of AI responses.

 Build Instructions
 ```